337-989-1212

 The Law Offices of Blaine Barrilleaux has helped injured victims for over 25 years.
 With our legal experience and attention to detail, we know how to build successful cases on behalf of our clients.
 Maritime cases are stressful and often time-consuming.
 For this reason, it’s important that you talk with a lawyer before making any decisions that could negatively affect your claim.

-Our Louisiana maritime law firm can help you navigate the legal process.
-To learn more about how the Jones Act can protect your legal rights, call our law office today at (337) 989-1212, or fill out our free consultation form.
+Our Jones Act attorney in New Orleans can help you navigate the legal process.
+Don’t ask yourself, “what is the Jones Act?”
+Instead, learn more about how the Jones Act can protect your legal rights, by calling our law office today at (337) 989-1212.

 Free, Immediate,